7Block Labs

 3.3 Ensuring Metadata Compliance

-- Include Provenance Data: Embed timestamps, creator info, and transaction history.
+• Add Provenance Data: Make sure to include timestamps, creator details, and the whole transaction history.

 3.4 Practical Example: Decentraland Avatars